ego-death/ego-death/README.md

 Hey, what's up?
 I'm Sid from Bangalore.
 20 years old, and actively pushing code to various projects (or at least trying to).
 I also listen to a lot of music and play drums for various Bangalore-based bands in my spare time.
-Anyway, have fun looking around!
+Anyways, have fun looking around!

 - 🌱 I’m currently learning ...
 Back-end stuff.
 I will be utilizing the MERN stack in the future.
 I know a bit of PHP, but not extensively.